 An immigration opportunity

-In years past, they might have followed their predecessors to the U.S. Dr. Ajoy Bose founded Atrenta in 2001.
-Today, his company's clients include LG Electronics, Mentor Graphics
+In years past, they might have followed their predecessors to the U.S. Jai Shekhawat helped found Fieldglass in 1999.
+Today, his company operates out of Chicago and Mumbai and lists Monsanto

-Now, two forces are combining to keep them home: First is the greater interest and influence of trade groups such as NASSCOM and grassroots organizations such as Nadar's VidyaGyan.
+Now, two forces are combining to keep tech talent like Shekhawat from emigrating: First is the greater interest and influence of trade groups such as NASSCOM and grassroots organizations such as Nadar's VidyaGyan.
 Second is the political climate here.

 There's wide debate over the H-1B visa program that allows skilled workers -- many from India -- to work at U.S. companies for years at a time.
 Cisco is among those known to have recruited and hired H-1B immigrants.